ct-js/docs.ctjs.rocks/docs/it/bitmap-fonts.md

 ```js
 this.label.text = 'Score: ' + this.score;
 ```

-Finally, when you no longer need the label, you can remove it with `destroy()` method:

 Infine, quando non hai più bisogno dell'etichetta, puoi rimuoverla con il metodo`destroy()`: